tom-seddon/b2/doc/Overview.md

 ## Copy to clipboard

-Copy text output using `Copy OSWRCH nexn output`.
+Copy text output using `Copy OSWRCH text output`.
 It works a bit like `*SPOOL`, in that once activated it captures anything printed via `OSWRCH` until deactivated.